 Contrary to rumors you may have heard, Medicare doesn’t limit your cancer coverage after age 76.
 Parts A and B pay for the same care, no matter how old you are.

 Does Medicare Cover Cancer Screenings?

-Medicare covers 100% of certain cancer screenings as a preventive health service.
-As long as your doctor accepts Medicare assignment.
+Medicare covers 100% of specific cancer screenings as a preventive health service as long as your doctor accepts Medicare assignment.

-- Colorectal cancer screening, including a colonoscopy every 10 years for anyone over 50, and additional screenings for people at increased risk.
+- Colorectal cancer screening, including a colonoscopy every ten years for anyone over 50, and additional screenings for people at increased risk

 - Annual lung cancer screenings for smokers or former smokers aged 55-77 whose doctors order a screening

 - Prostate cancer screening once a year for men over 50

 Yes, Medicare covers chemotherapy cancer treatment for patients in a hospital setting, outpatient setting, or doctor’s office.
 If it’s administered during a hospital stay, you may have to pay the Part A deductible.
 If done at a doctor’s office or clinic, you’ll be responsible for 20% of the cost under Part B.